aosabook/500lines/contingent/chapter.rst

-  This task nicely illustrates the separation of responsibilities between the parts of a document processing system:
+  This task nicely illustrates the separation of responsibilities between the parts of a document processing system.
-  ``title_of()`` works from an in-memory representation of a document, in this case a tuple, rather than *itself* having to sift the chaos of bits in the input file looking for a document title.
+  The ``title_of()`` function works directly from an in-memory representation of a document — in this case, a tuple — instead of taking it upon itself to re-parse the entire document again just to find the title.
-  Its job is to produce the in-memory representation, in accordance with the contract of the system specification, that the rest of the blog builder processing functions like ``title_of()`` will expect to be able to use.
+  The ``parse()`` function alone produces the in-memory representation, in accordance with the contract of the system specification, and the rest of the blog builder processing functions like ``title_of()`` simply use its output as their authority.

   If you are coming from an orthodox object-oriented tradition, this function-oriented design may look a little weird.